polymorpher/one-wallet/docs/DEVELOPER.md

 #### GANACHE TESTING

-**The mnemonic and private keys above are for testing only and should never be used in production**
+Note: The mnemonic and private keys shown are for testing only and should never be used in production.
+There is nothing special about this mnemonic you can generate your own using a tool such as https://iancoleman.io/bip39/ and then update your `.env` file with the private keys show when starting ganache.

 For smart contract testing you should also install [ganache](https://trufflesuite.com/docs/ganache/quickstart.html).
 Once installed you should run ganache whenever using the `dev` or `ganache` networks.
 These networks have been configured to use port 7545 as such you can run ganache using the command
 ```
 ganache --port 7545 -m 'filter group there hunt fitness junior ghost park route jar entire clown allow rifle meadow'
 ```
 by providing the mnemonic (using `-m`) you are guaranteed to receive the same mnemonic keys which you can configure in your `.env` file see `.env.sample` for an example.